ThePansmith/PanPack/README.md

    - Very quick setup for contributors
    - VSC Workspace (in the .vscode folder)
    - Issue and PR templates
+   - .gitignore (including some mod configs that add a last edited date)

 ## Setup
 Using Prism Launcher, clone your fork into an empty [`(instancename)\minecraft`](https://github.com/user-attachments/assets/f9de6554-925d-4827-b51c-c7159e6f915f) folder, and copy the contents of `(instancename)\minecraft\.pakku\prism-overrides`[^2] into your `(instancename)` folder.
 From there, add `java -jar pakku.jar fetch` to your [pre-launch commands](https://i.imgur.com/z7eQ3Ze.png).